Data Sources API¶

 -d url='https://s3.amazonaws.com/nyc-tlc/trip+data/fhv_tripdata_2018-12.csv'

-This operation supports CSV, NDJSON and Parquet files.
+This operation supports CSV, NDJSON, and Parquet files.

-You can replace with data from local, or remote, files.
+You can replace with data from local or remote files.

-For example, to replace all of the data in a Data Source with data from a local file using cURL:
+For example, to replace all the data in a Data Source with data from a local file using cURL:

 curl \